harrisonlab/neonectria_ditissima/Minion_assemblies/Hg199_Gene_prediction.md

 These clusters represented the following genes.
 Note that these numbers just show the number of intersected genes with gff clusters and are not confirmed by function

+Hg199 Reference
+Number of secondary metabolite detected:	42
+Number of predicted proteins in secondary metabolite clusters:	624 Number of predicted genes in secondary metabolite clusters:	610 Number of cluster finder non-SecMet clusters detected:
+Number of predicted proteins in cluster finder non-SecMet clusters:
+Number of predicted genes in cluster finder non-SecMet clusters:

+Hg199_minion
 Number of secondary metabolite detected:	45
 Number of predicted proteins in secondary metabolite clusters:	392 Number of predicted genes in secondary metabolite clusters:	380